ant-louis/netbert/README.md

 # NetBERT: a pre-trained computer networking language representation model

-This repository provides the code for pre-training and fine-tuning NetBERT, a computer networking language representation model designed for networking text mining tasks such as named entity recognition (NER).
+This repository provides the code for pre-training and fine-tuning NetBERT, a computer networking language representation model designed for networking text mining tasks such as named entity recognition (NER) or document classification.

 ## Table of contents
 1. [Motivation](#motivation)